healthpen/healthpen/README.md

 If you only intent on trying to get with me (romantically.).
 Geniunely, i am not and will not get interested.

 Same goes for venting.
-Always ask before doing so ; Unless you're a very cloes friend of mine.
+Always ask before doing so ; Unless you're a very close friend of mine.